KugelbergDK/AES-encryption/README.md

 It is important to use the chunksizes written down in the code (out-commented in the first section of the code)

-You ccan try to test it by yourself, but I can't promise that it will work.
+You can try to test it by yourself, but I can't promise that it will work.